-Opened in 2005, this state-of-the-art facility contains classrooms, faculty offices and meeting space, and serves as the home to the School of Busines.
+Opened in 2005, this state-of-the-art facility contains classrooms, faculty offices and meeting space, and serves as the home to the School of Business.

 Blacklock House (National Historic Landmark)

-Built in 1800 by an English merchant, the Blacklock House is the home for the Office of Alumni Relations.
+Built in 1800 by an English merchant, the Blacklock House is the home for the Office of Alumni Affairs.

 Grice Marine Laboratory